JasterTDC/RSS_Feed/README.md

 RSS feed from different sources:

+Pre-requisites: You need MongoDB to start working with this repository.
 <ul>
 <li>EuropaPress - Technology</li>
 </ul>